thekoc/devonthink-python/conversion_prompts.md

 2. **Elements**: Elements are read-only properties in Python.
 Use `@property` decorator to define getters.

 3. **Properties**: Convert JXA properties to Python properties.
 Use `@property` for getters.
 For read-write properties, add a `@property.setter` decorator.
+Note that if the return type is primitive (like `text`, `integer`, `real`, etc.), you should use `_call_method` not `_get_property` in getter.

 4. **Methods**: Methods should be converted into Python class methods.
-Positional arguments in JXA are positional in Python, while bracketed arguments are keyword arguments in Python.
+Arguments with square brackets are optional.

+5. **Positional versus Keyword Arguments**: When translating JXA methods to Python, it’s essential to accurately determine whether arguments are positional or keyword arguments.
+In JXA definition, if the argument has both name and type (eg. (newline) record: Record : <description>) then it is a keyword argument in Python.
+If the argument is listed on the same line as the method name, without an explicit name, (`<method_name>` Record: <description>) it is a positional argument in Python.

+    Example:
+    1. consolidate method : Move an external/indexed record (and its children) into the database. consolidate
+    record: Record : The record to consolidate.
+    → boolean

+    In this case, `record` is a keyword argument in Python.

+    2. consolidate method : Move an external/indexed record (and its children) into the database. consolidate Record: The record to consolidate.
+    → boolean

+    In this case, `Record` is a positional argument in Python.

-5. **Naming Conventions**: Convert camelCase names from JXA to snake_case in Python.
+6. **Naming Conventions**: Convert camelCase names from JXA to snake_case in Python.

 ### Example Conversion